Bell AH-1 Cobra: Israel

-Throughout the 1980s and 1990s, the Cobras continued to play a role in major operations against groups such as Hezbollah, including Operations "Accountability" and "Grapes of Wrath", in southern Lebanon.
+Throughout the 1980s and 1990s, the Cobras continued to play a role in major operations against groups such as Hezbollah, including operations "Accountability" and "Grapes of Wrath", in southern Lebanon.
 During August 1996, the IAF's Cobra fleet was expanded yet again via 14 surplus US Army AH-1F Cobras being acquired, some of which were used by the front line squadrons while others were operated exclusively for flight training purposes.
 During the 2000s, the Cobra's precision strike capability was bolstered by the adoption of the Spike missile.

 During late 2013, Israel opted to retire the last of its 33 AH-1 Cobras from front line service, largely due to budget cuts.
 Its role was taken up entirely by the IAI's squadrons of AH-64 attack helicopters, while an extensive fleet of unmanned aerial vehicles (UAVs) took over the role of patrolling combat zones.
 The Cobra fleet was considerably older than the Apaches, which contributed to several fatal crashes of the type.
 The Cobras were also more expensive to maintain than UAVs and their use exposed pilots to attacks from man-portable air-defense systems operated by guerrilla groups.
 Around the same time frame, the IAF also pursued upgrades to its AH-64 fleet.
-In late 2014, Israel transferred 16 of the recently-withdrawn Cobras to the Royal Jordanian Air Force to bolster the numbers of their existing fleet.
+In late 2014, Israel transferred 16 of the recently withdrawn Cobras to the Royal Jordanian Air Force to bolster the numbers of their existing fleet.

 Japan

 Japan manufactured 89 AH-1S Cobras under license by Fuji Heavy Industries from 1984 to 2000.
-The type is used by the Japan Ground Self-Defense Force, and are Step 3 models, which are roughly the equivalent to the U.S. Army's AH-1Fs.
+They are used by the Japan Ground Self-Defense Force and are Step 3 models, which are roughly the equivalent to the U.S. Army's AH-1Fs.
 The engine is the T53-K-703 turboshaft, which Kawasaki Heavy Industries produced under license.
-During the 2010s, Japan was examining options for procuring a fleet of new rotorcraft to replace its aging Cobras; it has been specified that the replacement helicopter would need to be optimized for marine use and able to operate from expeditionary airstrips or sea bases, and that between 30 and 50 such craft would be purchased.
+During the 2010s, Japan was examining options for procuring a fleet of new rotorcraft to replace its aging Cobras; it has been specified that the replacement helicopter would need to be optimized for marine use and able to operate from expeditionary airstrips or sea bases and that between 30-50 such craft would be purchased.

 In December 2022, the Japanese government decided to replace 47 AH-1S, 12 AH-64D, 33 OH-1, and 26 U-125A with unmanned aerial vehicles.
-Japan plans to increase its defense budget from 1.24% of GDP in fiscal 2021 to around 2.0% within 10 years, and has decided to retire these helicopters and aircraft as part of an effort to spend its defense budget efficiently.
+Japan plans to increase its defense budget from 1.24% of GDP in fiscal 2021 to around 2.0% within 10 years and has decided to retire these helicopters and aircraft as part of an effort to spend its defense budget efficiently.